jstat17/minihack-rl/README.md

 > since it will be much easier to install.

 To run the model-based (DQN):
- - first to train the agent run: `python train.py`
+ - to train the agent: `python train.py`
  - the to watch the agent in action: `python play.py`

 To run the model-free (PPO):